Ana Carvalho

 Ana Patricia Simões Gonçalves de Carvalho (born 1996) is a Portuguese politician and engineer.
-Together with Duarte Costa, she is co-chair of the party Volt Portugal.
+Together with Duarte Costa, she was co-chair of the party Volt Portugal.

 Career

 Carvalho studied electrical and computer engineering at the Instituto Superior Técnico and the Karlsruhe Institute of Technology and has since worked as an engineer in the field of renewable energies.
 During her studies in Germany, she joined the Volt Europa party and movement in 2019.
 From September 2020 to June 2022, she was Secretary General of Volt Portugal.
 In the 2022 parliamentary elections, she was the second candidate on the list for Lisbon.

 At Volt Portugal's second party congress on 27 June 2022, Carvalho was elected co-chair of the party together with Duarte Costa.
 Since then, both have led the party as dual leaders.
 As the model of joint leadership was officially adopted into the party's statutes at the third party congress in January 2023, Volt is now the first party in Portugal with shared party leadership.